dai-dao/ipfs-ethereum-demo/README.md

 ## Demo app using Ethereum / Truffle / IPFS
 This demo app has been upgraded  to a fully functional app.
 It's a game in which user has to mimic an emoji to earn points.
-Each earned points is equivalent to some amount of token and the user balance is updated accordingly.
+Each earned points is equivalent to some amount of token and the user balance is updated in the **Solidity contract** accordingly.

 IPFS is used to store the facial expressions that helps the user earn the points, and can be viewed by clicking the "Stop" button.